Understanding when you are breaking the law

 - Not pay all invoices before the due date or respond to the payment claim (Invoice) providing a payment schedule within 15 business days after receiving the payment claim.

 - Not meet the minimum financial requirements of holding a QBCC licence - this includes providing the QBCC with certain annual financial information.

-- Not release a subcontractor’s retention amount without reasonable excuse - keeping someone else’s money is a serious offence and you risk a heavy fine or even imprisonment if you do not comply.
+- Not release a subcontractor’s retention amount or other security without reasonable excuse - keeping someone else’s money or other security is a serious offence and you risk a heavy fine or even imprisonment if you do not comply.

 - Fail to give a Notice of End of Defects Liability Form to subcontractors – contractors must advise sub-contractors of the impending end of the defects liability period.
 This notice must be given within 10 business days before the end of the defects liability period or within 5 business days after receiving a notice if the defect liability period is linked to another building contract.
 This requirement does not apply to a contracting party who enters into a building contract as a principal.

 - Not comply with project bank account requirements -project bank accounts have a number of legislative forms that need to be given between the parties.
 It is an offence to not comply with these requirements.

 - Not notify the commission of any safety matters by the fastest way possible either by telephone or in writing (electronic means are accepted but the written notice must be in a form approved by the Commission).

 - Delay or obstruct compliance with a direction to rectify – If the QBCC believes work is defective or incomplete and you are given a direction to rectify, you risk a fine if you delay or obstruct the rectification work.